 Developing clear, concise messaging is more difficult than many people realize, and efforts can be further hampered when policies and practices are undergoing dramatic changes, as is often the case when a shelter is making the transition from the traditional model for managing community cats to a CCP.
 Among the critical factors to consider:

-- Leadership buy-in: Without the ongoing commitment of the people in leadership roles (i.e., shelter staff, enforcement staff and the CCP coordinator), it’s difficult to develop effective messaging efforts.
+- Leadership buy-in: Without the ongoing commitment of the people in leadership roles (i.e., shelter staff, field services staff and the CCP coordinator), it’s difficult to develop effective messaging efforts.
 Leaders must “practice what they preach” and require that their teams do the same.

 - Staff and volunteer buy-in: As with all aspects of a CCP, it’s critical that the people on the front lines are fully committed.
 This means not only knowing what the message is, but also appreciating its underlying rationale.